 - smooth out the lines

 Vitamin C is a popular cosmetic ingredient that has been extensively researched and proven to be effective.
 However, with so many vitamin C products available, it can be challenging to know what to look for.
 While the concentration of vitamin C is important, the crucial factor is the type of vitamin C used in the product.

 There are many different forms of vitamin C, such as Sodium Ascorbyl Phosphate, Ascorbyl Palmitate, and Ascorbyl Stearate, to name a few.
 It's essential to understand that not all forms of vitamin C convert to the biologically active format, and some are not delivered into the skin adequately.

 Additionally, the stability of vitamin C in the formulation impacts its effectiveness.
 For example, Ascorbic Acid, commonly known as vitamin C, is water-soluble and highly unstable when exposed to air or light.
-On the other hand, we have Tetrahexyldecyl Ascorbate, also known as Ascorbyl Tetraisopalmitate, which is lipophilic (fat-loving), soluble in oil, and very stable.
-It is said to have a higher skin affinity because the surface of the skin is covered with a layer of lipids and responds well to lipophilic substances just like Ascorbyl Tetraisopalmitate or Tocopherols (vitamin E).
+On the other hand, we have Tetrahexyldecyl Ascorbate and Ascorbyl Tetraisopalmitate, which are lipophilic (fat-loving), soluble in oil, and very stable.
+It is said this type of vitamin C have a higher skin affinity because the surface of the skin is covered with a layer of lipids and responds well to lipophilic substances just like Ascorbyl Tetraisopalmitate or Tocopherols (vitamin E).